Humphrey Bogart as Harry Morgan, cynical fishing boat captain

 Through the tall belt loops of his jeans, Harry wears a broad dark leather belt with debossed diamond shapes imprinted along the back.
 The belt fastens through a large squared single-prong buckle in a dulled metal, either steel or brass.
 In some scenes at sea, Harry holsters a large knife to the right side of his belt.

-Harry’s dark denim jeans are unlike anything you’d typically find retailed today.
+Harry’s dark denim jeans, similar to naval dungarees, are unlike anything you’d typically find retailed today.
 They have a long rise with a fittingly long button fly, six tall belt loops around the waist, and no cinching back strap unlike many jeans of the era.
 The fit is full and straight through the legs.